Madonna studies: Spread

-Although probably the United States saw more classes about Madonna than any other country, internationally various also informed about Madonna's courses in academic syllabus.
-In early 1990s, American editor Annalee Newitz commented that "Madonna occupies a definite place in the post-Western Cultures curriculum at universities everywhere".
+Outside the U.S., in the early 1990s, American editor Newitz stated that "Madonna occupies a definite place in the post-Western Cultures curriculum at universities everywhere".
 The University of Amsterdam created the elective academic discipline, Madonna: The Music and the Phenomenon, within the Department of Musicology.
-In Finland, Rossi Leena-Maija from Helsingin Sanomat informed by 1995 that Madonna became part of "Finnish academic life".
-Simon Reynolds mentioned the example of scholars from Frankfurt, and educator David Buckingham of the Cambridge campus.
-In 2015, a group of scholars dedicated a Madonna class at the University of Oviedo, marking the first time Oviedo devoted a course to a female singer.
+In Finland, Rossi Leena-Maija of Helsingin Sanomat reported in 1995 that Madonna had become part of the "Finnish academic life".
+In 2015, scholars at the University of Oviedo offered a Madonna course, marking the first time the university had devoted a course to a female singer.